 But don’t make them all look the same!
 This may sound like an oxymoron, but as you will come to understand when designing eBooks, the devil is most certainly in the detail!
 Keep the style uniform, but push the boundaries of what you can change to make sure the end result looks different.
 Sticking to your brand guidelines is essential; it will make your content look professional, credible and, above all, recognisable as readers move from case studies and research reports to thought leadership articles and white papers.

 Before you start designing, establish the ground rules for the brand style of your marketing collateral – this should include elements like your corporate fonts, header size, main body text size, colours, company or partner logos, icons and photography/imagery – and then create your eBooks using these building blocks.
-Differentiate your eBooks with colours or cover images – perhaps using certain title placement or designate a corporate colour per eBook is something worth considering.
+Differentiate your eBooks with colours or cover images – perhaps using certain title placement or designating a corporate colour per eBook is something worth considering.
 Above all have fun with it and make sure you stick to the brand guidelines!

 2. Keep the front cover simple, yet eye-catching